Application Period: Mid-July – October 31

-- Late May: New class begins its studies
+- Late May: New cohort begins its studies

 We encourage you to apply early if all of your materials are ready as interviews begin in mid-November.
 The Admissions Committee is not able to review applications that arrive late or are incomplete, so be sure to apply on time.
 The Committee reviews applications after we receive them.
 You can view your application status on OPCAS.

 COVID-19 Admissions Updates

 Due to COVID-19 precautions the following changes to our admissions process are in place:

-- Tours: No in-person tours or campus visits are currently schedule for summer 2021.
+- Tours: No in-person tours or campus visits are currently scheduled.
 Updates will be posted here.
 In the meantime, please check out this virtual tour of our campus and check back for more updates.

 - GRE: The GRE is still required.
 You may choose the Test at Home Option if you prefer.